 It is a large, triangular bone located at the base of your spine.

-It usually consists of five initially separate vertebrae that begin to fuse at the age of 16-18 years, and are usually fully fused by the mid-30s.
+It usually consists of five initially separate vertebrae that begin to fuse at the age of 16-18 and are generally fully fused by the mid-30s.

 The sacrum sits like a wedge between the two hip bones (ilium), forming the sacroiliac joint (SI joint).
 Under the sacrum is the coccyx.